CATReloaded/2019-Recruitment---phase2/Graphic/materiel.md

 2- Search on YouTube how to use pen tool on photoshop.

 # Task
+#### Click this link and Use the custom shapes and pen tool to draw these two faces :
 https://drive.google.com/open?id=1bef-WLCKHVCQOnGbAutTGR4bhonbo39F
-#### Click this link and Use the custom shapes and pen tool to draw these two faces.
 # Then sent them here : khaledabdelwahab23@gmail.com